Matt Olson Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.51 team ERA ranks 20th among all league pitching staffs.
+- The Mets have a 4.50 team ERA that ranks 20th among all league pitching staffs.

-- Megill gets the start for the Mets, his 19th of the season.
-He is 7-6 with a 5.53 ERA and 69 strikeouts through 86 1/3 innings pitched.
+- Quintana makes the start for the Mets, his seventh of the season.
+He is 1-4 with a 3.03 ERA and 25 strikeouts in 35 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Pittsburgh Pirates, when he threw five innings, surrendering two earned runs while giving up five hits.
+- In his last outing on Thursday against the St. Louis Cardinals, the lefty tossed six innings, allowing two earned runs while surrendering three hits.

-- In 18 games this season, the 28-year-old has amassed a 5.53 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .298 to his opponents.
+- In six games this season, the 34-year-old has a 3.03 ERA and 6.3 strikeouts per nine innings, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.